 Connector type 2

 The 2016 Hyundai IONIQ Electric went under the radar a little, although you can't help but think this was a deliberate move by the manufacturer to normalise electric vehicles.
 After all, the range includes an all-electric, plug-in hybrid EV (PHEV) and a mild hybrid with a petrol engine.
-Rather than boast about its all-eletric credentials as a USP, the IONIQ simply tried to be a good car first and a zero emissions vehicle second.
+Rather than boast about its all-electric credentials as a USP, the IONIQ simply tried to be a good car first and a zero-emissions vehicle second.

-Take advantage of cheaper electricity tariffs and charge your Hyundai 20.8kWh IONIQ Electric overnight and drive away fully charged every morning.
+Take advantage of cheaper electricity tariffs and charge your Hyundai IONIQ Electric (2016) 30.5kWh overnight and drive away fully charged every morning.